jtlap/nt2/doc/source/sdk/config/function.rst

 .. rubric:: Description

-The configuration module provide function to retrieve either complete or partial information about current settings as a human-readable string.
+The configuration module provides a function to retrieve either complete or partial information about current settings as a human-readable string.

 .. rubric:: Header File